dimakornev13/laravel-forge-free/README.md

 ## Free simple alternative for Laravel Forge

 Free simple alternative for Laravel Forge.
+In other words it configure fast vps from zero to ready state manage (web panel):
+- sites (domains);
+- some config for projects (domains)
+- queues
+- https for domains (letsencrypt)

 ### Install